albertcbraun/TextSeekBar/README.md

         android:layout_height="wrap_content"
     />

-See the TextSeekBarDemo app's main_activity.xml for a couple more examples.
+See the TextSeekBarDemo app's activity_main.xml for a couple more examples.